jeffreysbrother/tcg-prep/README.md

 sudo pip install GitPython
 ```

-create a module called `tcgPrepConfig.py` and populate it like this:
+Create a module called `tcgPrepConfig.py` alongside `tcg-prep.py` and populate it like this, making sure to update all paths to reflect their location on your local machine:

 ```py
 tf = "/path/to/tf/repo"